Getting Started with Modern Web Scraping: An Introduction

 When you use the load_dotenv()

 function, the app can automatically use your loaded API key to establish a connection with the scraping engine.
-Then, scraping any URL takes a single line of code:
+Then, you can scrape any URL with the scrape()

 url = "https://arxiv.org"

-Let’s take a look at the response format returned by scrape_url
+Letโs take a look at the response format returned by scrape

 method: